Infineon/secure-sockets/README.md

 * The default Mbed TLS configuration provided by the *Wi-Fi core FreeRTOS lwIP mbedtls library* or *Ethernet core FreeRTOS lwIP mbedtls library* disables the validity period verification of the certificates.
 To perform this verification, enable `MBEDTLS_HAVE_TIME_DATE` in the *mbedtls_user_config.h*

-  * See the [mbedtls_user_config.h](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/configs/mbedtls_user_config.h) file in Wi-Fi core FreeRTOS lwIP mbedtls library for Wi-Fi kits
+  * See the [mbedtls_user_config.h](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/configs/mbedtls_user_config.h) file in Wi-Fi core FreeRTOS lwIP mbedtls library for Wi-Fi kits.

-  * See the [mbedtls_user_config.h](https://github.com/Infineon/ethernet-core-freertos-lwip-mbedtls/blob/master/configs/mbedtls_user_config.h) file in Ethernet core FreeRTOS lwIP mbedtls library for Ethernet kits
+  * See the [mbedtls_user_config.h](https://github.com/Infineon/ethernet-core-freertos-lwip-mbedtls/blob/master/configs/mbedtls_user_config.h) file in Ethernet core FreeRTOS lwIP mbedtls library for Ethernet kits.

 * Ensure that the system time is set prior to the `cy_socket_connect()` function call.
 To set the system time, get the time from the NTP server and set the system's RTC time using `cyhal_rtc_init()`, `cyhal_rtc_write()` and `cy_set_rtc_instance()` functions.
 See the [time support details](https://github.com/Infineon/clib-support/blob/master/README.md#time-support-details) for reference.